With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreChildrens Bureau Long Beach Office is a mental health clinic in Long Beach, CA, located at 850 East Wardlow Road, 90807 zip code area.
+Learn MoreChildrens Bureau Long Beach Office is a mental health treatment clinic in Long Beach, California, located at 850 East Wardlow Road, in the 90807 zip code.
 Childrens Bureau Long Beach Office provides outpatient treatment.
-Childrens Bureau Long Beach Office offers cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents and young adults.
-Additional services offered at Childrens Bureau Long Beach Office include case management.
+Childrens Bureau Long Beach Office provides trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents and young adults.
+Additional services provided by Childrens Bureau Long Beach Office consist of case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.